-AHRQ supported two systematic reviews of the literature on integration by the Evidence-based Practice Centers (EPC).
-The EPC findings were published as an evidence report/technology assessment entitled Integration of Mental Health/Substance Abuse and Primary Care (2009).
+The Agency for Healthcare Research and Quality (AHRQ) supported two systematic reviews of the literature on integration by the Evidence-Based Practice Centers (EPC) before developing the Academy portal and its Literature Collection.
+The EPC findings were published as an evidence report/technology assessment entitled Integration of Mental Health/Substance Abuse and Primary Care (2008).
 Subsequent efforts highlighted the gaps in the evidence and offered a path forward for the field through the Future Research Needs for the Integration of Mental Health/Substance Abuse and Primary Care (2010) paper.

-The Academy Literature Collection enhances prior collections of integration resources through the inclusion of grey literature references.
-Grey literature is comprised of materials that are not made available through traditional publishing avenues.
+The Academy Literature Collection enhances prior collections of integration resources by including grey literature references such as reports, dissertations, conference proceedings, and web resources.
+Grey literature is defined as materials that are not made available through traditional publishing avenues.
 Often, the information from unpublished resources can be limited and the risk of bias cannot be determined.
 Grey literature references are included in the Literature Collection to further the Academy’s mission to gather all sources of information on integration.
-Examples of grey literature in the Literature Collection include reports, dissertations, presentations, newsletters, and websites.
+The Academy features more than 500 grey literature references in the Literature Collection, which was last updated in September 2015.

 All of this research is available via the View the Literature button above.